 Plumbing cameras have revolutionized how we inspect pipes and sewer lines in homes and buildings.
 These specialized devices consist of high-resolution cameras attached to flexible tubes or rods that can navigate through pipes to identify problems.
-This allows for non-invasive inspection of entire plumbing systems, helping to pinpoint the exact location and nature of blockages or damage without destructive digging.

 Modern plumbing cameras include features like zoom capabilities and adjustable LED lighting to ensure we can thoroughly examine every section of piping.
 This saves time and money by eliminating guesswork in plumbing diagnosis.
-Instead of making educated guesses about blockage locations, we can see exactly what's happening inside pipes.
-Plumbing cameras help us develop precise repair plans whether dealing with tree root intrusions, broken pipes, or simple clogs that need clearing.

 Camera inspections provide visual confirmation of pipe issues that would otherwise require guesswork.
 This means we can identify the exact location and severity of problems such as cracks, blockages, tree root intrusions, and collapsed pipes.
-This technology saves significant time and money by eliminating unnecessary digging.
-Instead of tearing up yards or breaking through walls, we can pinpoint the exact location needing repair.

 We provide video evidence of your plumbing's condition so you can make informed decisions about necessary repairs.
 Camera inspections can also identify potential issues before they become emergencies.

 Push cameras are the most common type, featuring a flexible cable with a camera head that is pushed through pipes.
 They typically include bright LED lights and are ideal for 2-4-inch residential pipes.
-Alternatively, self-propelled cameras have motorized treads that move independently through pipes.
-These are perfect for larger commercial lines or longer runs where pushing a cable becomes difficult.

-Some advanced systems include locator transmitters that emit signals.
-We can detect these signals from above ground to mark exact pipe locations and depths before digging.
 HD cameras with recording capabilities also allow us to document and share findings with homeowners.
 These recordings serve as valuable references for future work and can help track pipe conditions over time.

-Camera inspections have revolutionized how plumbers diagnose sewer line problems.
-This technology allows us to see exactly what's happening inside pipes without digging up yards or breaking through walls.
+Understand below how this technology allows us to see exactly what's happening inside pipes without digging up yards or breaking through walls.

-Before we begin a camera inspection, several important steps must be taken.
-First, we locate the main sewer line access point, typically through a clean-out opening.
 This provides the entry point for our camera equipment.
 We then prepare the line by performing a basic cleaning.
 This might involve using an auger or hydro-jetting to clear obvious debris that could block the camera's path or obscure visibility.

 Our technicians will also: